santirequelme/santirequelme/README.md

 Passionate about innovation and technologies, enthusiastic and creative.

-I am a Front-end developer building websites and web applications.
-I have knowledge in OOP (Object Oriented Programming) HTML, CSS&SASS, Javascript & Vue.
-Basics of ReactJS and NodeJS
+👨🏾‍💻 Hi, here's Santi 🇦🇷 Passionate about innovation and technologies, easy-going person, enthusiastic and creative.

+I have experience efficiently coding websites and applications using modern HTML, CSS, JavaScript.
+Basics of Vue and React JS.
+Building easy-to-use, user-friendly websites, and applications is truly a passion of mine, TEAMWORK is assured progress.
+ I actively seek out new technologies and stay up-to-date on industry trends and advancements.
-Excellent communication and interpersonal skills, great capacity for fast and proactive learning, teamwork is assured progress.
-Creativity and orientation to solve problems.
+Excellent communication and interpersonal skills, great capacity for fast and proactive learning, Creativity and orientation to solve problems.
 Good sense of humor.
 Attention to detail.

 ## Languages and Technologies knowledge